cs3110/textbook/src/chapters/preface/install.md

 Now skip to the "Ubuntu setup" paragraph below.

-**Without a recent version of Windows,** you will need to follow [Microsoft's manual install instructions][wsl-manual].
+**Without a recent version of Windows,** you will need to follow [Microsoft's manual installation instructions][wsl-manual].
 WSL2 is preferred over WSL1 by OCaml (and WSL2 offers performance and functionality improvements), so install WSL2 if you can.

 [wsl-manual]: https://docs.microsoft.com/en-us/windows/wsl/install-manual
 [rh-virt]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_administration_guide/sect-virtualization-troubleshooting-enabling_intel_vt_and_amd_v_virtualization_hardware_extensions_in_bios